How to help someone with anxiety

-Eleanor Morgan, author of Anxiety For Beginners, offers some advice for anyone trying to help and understand someone with an anxiety disorder.
+Eleanor Morgan, author of Anxiety For Beginners, offers advice for anyone trying to support a loved one who is suffering from an anxiety disorder.

 According to Google Trends, the number of people typing the phrase ‘how to help someone with anxiety’ into the search bar has increased year on year between 2004 and 2016.
 You could look at the graphs and attribute it to anxiety increasing over time, but I’m not sure that’s right.